MKrupauskas/invest/web/src/pages/index.md

         image_position: left
         image_width: twenty-five
       - content: >-
           I always viewed investment as an activity for more experienced people.
-With help from MoneyWorksForMe I could gain relevant knowledge to make decisions on my own.
+With help from MoneyWorks I could gain relevant knowledge to make decisions on my own.

           **Eleanor Carr,** *Student, 17 years*